Skip to content

 Executing the query

-This hypothetically executes the given query and return the estimated sub tree cost.
-If required we can add the
+def hyp_execute_query(connection, query): “”” This hypothetically executes the given query and return the estimated sub tree cost.
+If required we can add the operation cost as well.
+However, most of the cases operation cost at the top level is 0.

-:param connection: sql_connection
+:param connection: sql\_connection

 :param query: query that need to be executed